Maine

 Sports betting revenue impact on Maine's economy

 There are two types of licenses available in Maine.
-Online licenses are strictly for the four Native American tribes, which allows them to partner with one online operator apiece.
+Online licenses are strictly for the four Native American tribes, which allows each to partner with one online operator.
 All online operators are subject to a 16% tax rate, and each license has a $200,000 fee.
 Ten retail licenses are available for a fee of $4,000, but those retail operators are subject to a 10% tax rate on revenue.

-Although Maine had only two sportsbooks active in its first month of legalization, it had a successful coming-out party regarding handle and revenue, clearing over $37.4 million in handle and $4.5 million in sportsbook operator revenue in November 2023.
-However, during the first full year of legal sports betting (2024), Maine's monthly averages in handle (approx $44m) and revenue (approx $4.8m) far exceeded these starter figures.
+Although Maine had only two sportsbooks active in its first month of legalization, it had a successful coming-out party, with handle and sportsbook operator revenue exceeding $37.4 million and $4.5 million, respectively, in November 2023.
+However, during the first full year of legal sports betting (2024), Maine's monthly averages for handle (approx. $44m) and revenue (approx. $4.8m) far exceeded these starter figures.

-Since Maine ranks in the bottom ten in the U.S. for population and does not have the most expansive market, it will never be one of the highest-earning states.
+Since Maine ranks among the bottom 10 states in the U.S. in population and has the least expansive market, it will never be one of the highest-earning states.
 However, compared to other states within those guidelines, like Vermont, Maine has already shown it can generate a strong monthly betting handle, revenue, and tax income.

 Maine sports betting record months: